20/01/2022 – We have now assessed the rules and any changes are shown in red.

 k) All equipment should be contained in a rucksack or equivalent.

 a) Receiving outside assistance of any kind, including food, drink, pacing and the replacement of equipment by any means;

-c) Failing to maintain compact groups of entrants after these have been formed as per rule 2d.
+c) In the event that the grouping rule is reinstated due to safety concerns, failing to maintain compact groups of entrants after these have been formed as per rule 2d.
 Each member of the group must be within both sight and sound of all members of that group.
 Failure to maintain groups will result in disqualification of the WHOLE group;

 d) Failing to wear or carry the specified equipment at all times, including footwear;

 e) Losing their tally or damaging the RFID chip so that it is rendered unusable;

 f) Failing to comply with the rules to the satisfaction of the organising committee.